 Solo 401(k) plans may also allow participants to contribute Roth deferrals.
 Unlike pretax deferrals, where a participant would pay taxes on contributions at the point of withdrawal, Roth contributions are made on an after-tax basis.

 This may be an attractive option for sole proprietors currently in pre-startup mode that may be making the least amount of money and in the lowest tax bracket.
-These individuals could benefit from a solo 401(k) with after-tax contributions because they’ll take the tax hit at their current lower rate.
-Then, all monies in the nest egg grow tax free and all qualified distributions, including any investment gains, are exempt from any income taxes.
+These individuals could benefit from a solo 401(k) with Roth contributions because they’ll take the tax hit at their current lower rate.
+Then, all monies in the nest egg grow tax free and all Roth qualified distributions, including any investment gains, are exempt from any income taxes.

 To learn more about 401(k)s with Roth deferrals, read: Types of 401(k) plans